 Taxes & Licenses

-On lines 21 through 23, input the sales taxes you have paid as the seller of goods or services (however, if you collected these taxes directly from the buyer, those amounts must be included in gross receipts on line 1).
+On line 23, input the sales taxes you have paid as the seller of goods or services (however, if you collected these taxes directly from the buyer, those amounts must be included in gross receipts on line 1).

 Other deductions that fall here include: